 Are all online schools accredited?
 This is an excellent question.
 The short answer is no; however, many of them do offer acceptable accreditations.
 How do you know what kind of accreditation a university has?
 You must be diligent in your research work on this matter.
 Typically, a school’s website will state their accreditation affiliation; however, you should verify their claim, without a doubt, through the Council for Higher Education Accreditation’s website, which is www.chea.org.

-If you are interested in receiving a quality education, check out our selections for the Top 10 Online Bachelor’s Degree Programs in Hospitality and Tourism.
+If you are interested in receiving a quality education in the field of hospitality, check out our selections for the Top 10 Online Bachelor’s Degree Programs in Hospitality and Tourism.